PokeAPI/pokeapi/README.md

 ## Docker and Compose

 There is also a multi-container setup, managed by [Docker Compose](https://docs.docker.com/compose/).
-This setup allows you to deploy a production-like environment, with separate containers for each services and is recommended if you need to simply spin up PokeAPI.
+This setup allows you to deploy a production-like environment, with separate containers for each services and is recommended if you need to simply spin up PokéAPI.

 Start everything by